 - Author submits completed form and article to Editorial Board member by requested date

 - Editorial board member edits the article for grammatical errors, abbreviations, content review, and to check references.
 Editorial Board member will also review for self/product promotion.

 - If significant modification is required, Editorial Board member will submit back to author for review/adjustment.
 If the Editorial Board member makes significant changes to the document, it should be sent to author for review.

 - By submitting an article, including graphs, charts, sample forms, photographs, or other similar information, the author thereby consents to publication by Impact of any and all such submitted materials.

-The Private Practice Section does not endorse, approve, guarantee, or warrant any articles, products, or services in Impact magazine or the effectiveness, quality, or safety of any such products or services.
+APTA Private Practice does not endorse, approve, guarantee, or warrant any articles, products, or services in Impact magazine or the effectiveness, quality, or safety of any such products or services.
 Topics discussed and information provided in any articles or as to any products or services is intended to be for informational purposes only and not to be relied upon by the reader for any purpose.
-Acceptance by PPS of advertisements of such products does not indicate or imply any preference over other similar products or services.
-Statements of fact and opinion are the responsibility of the authors and do not imply an opinion on the part of the officers or members of PPS / APTA.
+Acceptance by APTA Private Practice of advertisements of such products does not indicate or imply any preference over other similar products or services.
+Statements of fact and opinion are the responsibility of the authors and do not imply an opinion on the part of the officers or members of APTA Private Practice / APTA.
 We invite and encourage you to share your expertise and perspective while contributing to the body of knowledge related to physical therapy private practice.
 Articles, ideas, and manuscripts should, whenever possible, reflect real and specific experiences.